marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Annulment vs Divorce in Maryland

-To obtain an absolute divorce in Maryland, the couples must establish a valid ground for divorce before the court.
+To obtain an absolute divorce in Maryland, the couple must establish a valid ground for divorce before the court.
 Considerable grounds for an absolute divorce include mutual consent, insanity, committing a crime that attracts sentencing of at least three years, and adultery.
 An absolute divorce process begins by filing a Complaint for Absolute Divorce form in the circuit court, then serving the other spouse with a copy of the document.
 The other spouse responds to the complaint by submitting an answer to the Circuit Court or replying with a Counter-Complaint about the statements in the form.
 If either party raises a dispute with any of the statements in the complaint filed with the court, mediation or a court trial are possible ways to settle the dispute.
 If the complaint is uncontested, both parties will draw up a settlement agreement to be submitted to the court and approved by a judge.
 After all the divorce matters have been settled, the judge may grant the divorce after some time.

 Is an Annulment Cheaper Than Divorce In Maryland?